 Who Can Revoke Bail

-State rules and regulations around bail revocation vary.
-However, California bail bondsman Tonya Page-Rynerson asserts that every state allows a bail bonding agent the ability to arrest the defendant or revoke bail.
+State rules and regulations around bail revocation vary; however, every state allows a bail bonding agent the ability to arrest the defendant or revoke bail.
 A bail bonding agent may do this if she feels that the defendant is a flight risk or otherwise is violating the conditions of bail.
 Many states also limit the situations in which a bail bonding agent can revoke bail.
 For example, bail typically can't be revoked because the defendant is behind on payments to the bail company or because the indemnitor decides it doesn't want to be responsible for bail anymore.

 The prosecutor can motion for bail to be revoked.
 In addition, the judge has the ability to revoke bail, which he may do if the defendant doesn't appear in court as instructed.
 When bail is revoked, the defendant has the opportunity to argue against the revocation and explain his behavior in a court hearing.